Hay book fest marks 25th at "Woodstock of the mind"

 The festival makes much of its efforts to be sensitive to the environment.
 There is an organic garden on site where earthworms meet bookworms.

-Sales of books from UK publishers fell two percent in 2011 to 3.2 billion pounds but this total included a 54 percent increase in digital sales to 243 million pounds, according to the Publishers Association.
+Sales of books from UK publishers fell two percent in 2011 to 3.2 billion pounds ($5.06 billion) but this total included a 54 percent increase in digital sales to 243 million pounds ($383.90 million), according to the Publishers Association.

 Military historian Antony Beevor, who has enjoyed international success with books including "Stalingrad" and "D-Day" and is a Hay regular, told Reuters the switch to e-books would affect literature festivals, even though their audiences were more likely to be loyal to the printed word.